Junker/faber/README.md

 ## Modules

-this modules imported already and can bi used in `faberfile`:
+This modules imported already and can be used in `faberfile`:
 ```
 - srfi-1
 - srfi-13